mozilla/addon-sdk/static-files/md/dev-guide/module-development/globals.md

-Thus, for example, if a package contains a resource at `data/mydata.dat` and a module at `lib/foo.js`, the module at `lib/foo.js` may make the following call to retrieve an absolute url to `data/mydata.dat`:
+Thus, for example, if a package contains a resource at `data/mydata.dat` and a module at `lib/foo.js`, the module at `lib/foo.js` may make the following call to retrieve an absolute URL to `data/mydata.dat`:

-    var mydata = packaging.getURLForData("/mydata.dat");
+    var myDataURL = packaging.getURLForData("/mydata.dat");

 If the calling package has no `data` directory, an exception is thrown.